Kraeius/iohk-api/README.md

 To run the test headlessly, use "yarn cypress-headless"

 GitHub Actions

 It's added to be triggered on every push and pull_request It also has the cron job to run at 9pm each night
+It's possible to run it manually as well

 Bugs